BridgeCostDental.com

 Zirconia or PFM

 Moderate bite forces, partially visible.
-Zirconia is ideal for its strength and acceptable aesthetics.
-PFM is the budget choice and performs well here.
+Zirconia is ideal.
+PFM is the budget choice and performs reliably.

 Molars (back teeth)